NITHINMERUGU555/healthcare-info-project/README.md

 1. header.php
 Header.php Code Explanation

+## Header.php Code Explanation

-This header.php file defines the consistent header section displayed at the top of every page on the Healthcare Info website.
+This `header.php` file defines the consistent header section displayed at the top of every page on the Healthcare Info website.

-It starts with the HTML5 doctype and sets the language attribute to English for accessibility and SEO.
+- It starts with the HTML5 doctype and sets the language attribute to English for accessibility and SEO.

-The <head> section includes metadata and links the external CSS stylesheet (css/style.css) for styling across the site.
+- The `<head>` section includes metadata and links the external CSS stylesheet (`css/style.css`) for styling across the site.

-Inside the <body>, the header contains the site title wrapped in an <h1> tag for clear branding and SEO benefits.
+- Inside the `<body>`, the header contains the site title wrapped in an `<h1>` tag for clear branding and SEO benefits.

-A navigation bar (<nav>) follows, containing an unordered list (<ul>) of links (<a>) to the main website pages: Home, About, Contact, Health Tips, and Resources.
+- A navigation bar (`<nav>`) follows, containing an unordered list (`<ul>`) of links (`<a>`) to the main website pages: Home, About, Contact, Health Tips, and Resources.

-This modular header can be included in all pages via PHP includes to maintain consistency and simplify updates.
+- This modular header can be included in all pages via PHP includes to maintain consistency and simplify updates.

 2. footer.php
 Footer.php Code Explanation